javedmshah/javedmshah.github.io/index.md

 **1Kosmos Inc.**
 Global Head of Product (SVP), Blockchain based Identity and Access Assurance Platform Responsible for defining and executing the vision and roadmap for a know your customer identity assurance platform.
-Designed and built developer.1kosmos.com.
+Designed and built <a href="developer.1kosmos.com"> developer.1kosmos.com </a>

 **ForgeRock**
 Sr. Director of Product, Identity Cloud